Papymankan/Project4/README.md

-# Full Responsive APPSON Landing Page
+# SPA Dashboard Admin

-Full Responsive website landing page designed by React and different libraries
+a single-page website built by React